amd/aocl-data-analytics/doc/Algorithms/linear_models/linear_models.rst

          "print level", "integer", ":math:`i=0`", "Set level of verbosity for the solver.", ":math:`0 \le i \le 5`" "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
          "storage order", "string", ":math:`s=` `column-major`", "Whether data is supplied and returned in row- or column-major order.", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
+         "mixed precision", "string", ":math:`s=` `no`", "Whether to use mixed precision iterative refinement, in which lower precision arithmetic is used before switching to the working precision for the final iterations.", ":math:`s=` `no`, or `yes`."
+         "low precision convergence tol", "real", ":math:`r=10^{-3}`", "If mixed precision iterative refinement is enabled, convergence tolerance for the low precision phase.", ":math:`0 \le r`"
+         "low precision iteration limit", "integer", ":math:`i=5000`", "If mixed precision iterative refinement is enabled, maximum number of iterations for the low precision phase.", ":math:`1 \le i`"

       For the complete list of optional parameters see :ref:`linear model options <opts_linearmodels>`.

+      The option ``mixed precision`` switches on an experimental mode for iterative methods (such as L-BFGS-B, coordinate descent and conjugate gradient) in which early iterations are performed in lower precision before refining the result in the working precision.
+      The option ``low precision iteration limit`` sets the maximum number of iterations for the low-precision phase, and ``low precision convergence tol`` sets the convergence tolerance for the low-precision phase.

 Examples
 ========